 Next time it would be her turn to instigate, my night to acquiesce.

 They say gambling is all about odds, but the only statistic we paid attention to was the 50% chance this routine allowed us to enter a casino in the passive role of a supportive boyfriend or girlfriend.
 Going bust always sucks, but it’s significantly less depressing to leave as an unlucky tag-along than as a shamed provocateur.
 That, fellow bettors, is a losing combo.

 Thus we became regulars at the El Cortez—an old mobster casino now frequented by geriatrics, budget travelers, and locals like us who can’t afford the higher stakes action on the Strip.
-You learn to deal with rejection amidst the neon.
 It smelled of expired perfume and decades of cigarette smoke, but I didn’t mind.
 Attuned instead to the buzz of risk in the air, I chased winning roulette numbers, made sloppy bets at blackjack and craps.
 Roaming under soft pink lights, I moved from one cold table to the next, begging croupiers to “go easy on me!”
 It’s standard practice to blame the dealer for a miserable run, and apparently against the rules for her to explain each game’s miserable odds.

 Channeling the ghost of Dostoyevsky (the patron saint of writers who moonlight as problem gamblers) we started visiting a bigger, seamier resort that also offered sports betting and poker.

 It was named Terrible’s Hotel & Casino, and that’s precisely how it went.